 Harvesting a lot: that's what it's all about

-And how ab out the children?
+And what about the children?

-Well: sustainable vegetable gardening and children go hand in hand.
+Well, sustainable vegetable gardening and children go hand in hand.

-Besides, kids love those plants:
+Besides, children love all those little plants:

 Super exciting: those little plants